-- Prior warnings or Violations - Any Score Affecting actions that were a direct result of the Violation, such as the first Driver scoring additional points after 35 seconds of driving a.
+- Prior warnings or Violations - Any Score Affecting actions that were a direct result of the Violation, such as the first Driver scoring additional points after 35 seconds of driving

+2105 - Clause D does not require that substitute Loaders be from the Team's organization a.
 Satisfying all constraints listed in <R4> (i.e., fully contained within one Starting Zone and no taller than 15").